 Dianne Plou Schautschick ‘65

 Dianne Plou Schautschick was awarded the Outstanding Alum Award for Service to the University by Mount Saint Mary’s for her dedicated volunteer work at both campus libraries.
 She is also a Mount regent, a member of the catechetical board of her parish and the consultative school board of the Diocese of Orange, and a trustee of Concordia University in Irvine, Calif.

 Cecelia “Ceci” Schmahl Stratford majored in nursing at the Mount and later received her master of science in health administration.
 After her nursing career, she transitioned into financial services at Union Bank where she was a prospect/procedures analyst before retiring.
 A pilot with four decades of experience, she serves as a mentor with Aviation Explorers, the Ninety-Nines (women pilots) and other organizations to ensure that more women gain exposure to careers in the aviation industry.

 Co-Chair, Regents Council

 Jeff Whitman, along with his wife Katherine — who is a longtime associate professor of economics and international business at the Mount — established in 2015 the Whitman Fund for Global Studies.
 Their generous endowed contribution supports generations of University students in perpetuity.
-The Whitmans’ contributions are matched by Steven Page, who established The Judy Kelly Page Global Fund challenge grant supporting global initiatives at Mount Saint Mary’s.
+The Whitmans’ contributions are matched by Stephen Page, who established The Judy Kelly Page Global Fund challenge grant supporting global initiatives at Mount Saint Mary’s.